TTT-2/ttt2-role_pri/README.md

 The priest plays in the innocent team and his role is hidden like most other roles too.
 He has one very powerful tool: the holy deagle.
 With the use of said tool, he can create a powerful brotherhood of innocent players.
 Players inside the brotherhood see each other in the scoreboard.
 But he has to be careful, there are a few things to keep in mind:

-- most innocent players are added to the brotherhood, except detectives and sniffers since it is to easy to confirm them
+- most innocent players are added to the brotherhood, except detectives and sniffers since it is too easy to confirm them
 - shooting a detective or sniffer with the holy deagle deals 30 damage to them
 - shooting an infected host or necromancer kills the infected host or necromancer, the same goes for sidekicks
 - shooting other evil roles kills the priest while still damaging them like detectives